Kenneth-W-Chen/iClicker-auto-check-in/README.md

     *Except for `Account name` and individual course keys, no key names should be adjusted*

     *The times should be in 24-hour format and based off of UTC time*

+    *Do not make End Time overlap with another Start Time (e.g., Course 1 has End Time of 22:50 and Course 2 has Start Time of 22:50)*

 # Usage